Neirea/my-portfolio/README.md

 ## Client technologies:

+-   React with Typescript
--   Create-React-App
+-   Initialized via Create-React-App
 -   Styled Components for styling
 -   React Query for asynchronous data
 -   Highlight.js for code highlightning
 -   React Testing Library/Jest for testing
+-   Deployed on Netlify

 ## Server features:

 -   Session authentication with Passport.js
 -   Data/Session is stored in MongoDB
--   Email(contact message) is sent by Sendgrid
+-   Emails(contact messages) are sent by Sendgrid
 -   Recaptcha v3 verification for contact messages
 -   Cloudinary for image uploading/hosting

 ## Server technologies:

--   Express
+-   Express with Typescript
 -   Mongoose to manage MongoDB
 -   Helmet, Cors, Rate Limit and multiple user input sanitizers<br>to set up basic server protection
--   Tested with Jest
+-   Jest for testing
+-   Deployed on Fly.io